bamboost.core.collection

 Returns

-index and filesystem.
-It ensures that the collection's metadata and simulation
+filesystem.
+It ensures that the collection's metadata and simulation information

-of all simulations in the collection will be performed, regardless of their
+simulations in the collection will be performed, regardless of their current cache

 Arguments: